alvarotrigo/fullPage.js/README.md

 ```

 ####Cancelling a move before it takes place
 You can cancel a move by returning `false` on the `onSlideLeave` callback.
-[Same as when canciling movement with `onLeave`](https://github.com/alvarotrigo/fullPage.js#cancelling-the-scroll-before-it-takes-place).
+[Same as when canceling a movement with `onLeave`](https://github.com/alvarotrigo/fullPage.js#cancelling-the-scroll-before-it-takes-place).

 #Reporting issues
 1. Please, look for your issue before asking using the github issues search.